-You obviously don’t want paint to come in contact with these things.
+You don’t want the paint to come in contact with these things.
 So, the first thing you need to do is to get these items out of the room.

 Repairing any wall damage

-The next step is to repair any damages on the wall.
+The next step is to repair any damage to the wall.
 If there are holes left by nails or tacks in the wall, you need to fill them so they are not visible after painting.

 If it’s larger, you can use something like a trowel or putty knife to spread the drywall spackle over it.
 Remember not to fill any holes you plan to use after the painting job is done, like fixture holes and holes for curtain rod holders.